xuezzou/Rebuild-My-Professor/Radar-Chart/README.md

 #### Score Calculation & Nomalization

 To normalize the score calculation process later in the web server, we first select a **random sample** of professors.
 We feed the comments, run the model, and obtain each professors' raw score by **averaging every sentence's softmax/probability output**.
-Here is the distribution of each category from our sample data:
+Here is the distribution of each category from our sample data: (Code for this part is under *Generalize the model & Score Normalization* section of the [bert+lstm notebook](https://colab.research.google.com/drive/1FUQO27BVoDzwlFPbBrSkkDBQVzDHVF4p?usp=sharing).)

 <img src="./distribution.jpg" alt="drawing" width="500"/>